Mudpot: Geology

-Mudpots form in high-temperature geothermal areas where water is in short supply.
+Mudpots form in high-temperature geothermal areas where water supply is short.
 The little water that is available rises to the surface at a spot where the soil is rich in volcanic ash, clay, and other fine particulates.
 The thickness of the mud usually changes along with seasonal changes in the water table.

 Notable sites

 The geothermal areas of Yellowstone National Park contain several notable examples of both mudpots and paint pots, as do some areas of Azerbaijan, Iceland, New Zealand and Nicaragua.

 Several locations in and around the Salton Sea in California are also home to active mudpots, including the moving Niland Geyser.
 In the case of Niland Geyser, its name is somewhat of a misnomer, as the release of carbon dioxide by seismic activity from the nearby San Andreas Fault is responsible for its behaviour, rather than through geothermal activity.
-The fluid contained within it is near background temperature rather than boiling, measuring around 80 F.
+The fluid contained within it is near ambient atmospheric temperature, rather than boiling, measuring around 80 F.

-Bumpass Hell in Lassen Volcanic National Park also contains mudpots.